inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 4. **Gunicorn for Production**: In a production environment, Gunicorn is utilized to run the Flask application.
 Gunicorn is a production-ready WSGI server that enhances application performance and reliability, making it suitable for deployment.

 5. **Test Cases**: The project includes test cases to verify the functionality and correctness of the code.
 Testing is essential for catching issues early in the development process and maintaining the project's stability.

+## Tests

+I used `flask_testing` package for testing.
+The tests are:

+1. **test_current_time_moscow**: Checks if the `MoscowTime/` endpoint is working by testing the returned status code and searching for the string "Time in Moscow:" in the response.